 785 Washington Road, Woodbury

 Closest Connecticut ski area to NYC with 20 snow tube runs, three tubing parks, and night tubing.
 Learn to ski/snowboard group lessons and private lessons available.
-Skiing, snowboarding, and cross-country camps offered during February school break.
+Skiing and snowboarding camps offered during February school break.
 Discounts available; check the website.

 200 Campgaw Road, Mahwah

 Small ski area with two lifts, night skiing, and snow tubing (must be at least 42 inches tall).
-Tiny Tot program offers group ski lessons for ages 4-6; group ski and snowboard lessons for ages 7 and older.
+Cruiser program offers group ski lessons for ages 4-6 and First Step program for ages 7 and older; group ski and snowboard lessons for ages 7 and older.
 Approximately 20 miles north of the George Washington Bridge.

 Mountain Creek Ski Resort